 Lessons FAQ

-The Alexander technique is neither a treatment nor a therapy, but an educational process, so it is learnt through lessons.
-Although, at a recent ITM summer workshop, a participant asked whether we call them lessons because we learn to do less!
+The Alexander technique is neither a treatment nor a therapy, but an educational process, which is why they are called Alexander Technique lessons.
+Although, at an ITM summer workshop once, a participant asked whether we call them lessons because we learn to do less!
 I can’t argue with that!

 What happens in the first lesson?